postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/syncing.md

 ### States

-If your app is in sync with our server, the icon to the left of your name in the top navigation appears orange, and displays **IN SYNC**.
+If your app is in sync with the server, the icon to the left of your name in the top navigation appears orange, and displays **IN SYNC**.

 If a sync operation is underway, it displays **SYNCING**.